 The problem with the meniscus is that it is divided into zones.
 The outer area that gets a steady blood supply (Red Zone) and has a capacity for healing.
 The middle area the “Red-White” zone that has limited blood supply and is more challenging to heal, and the avascular zone or the “White zone,” which is thought that repair cannot be made because it has no direct blood supply.

-In recent studies doctors in China declare that: “The repair of meniscus tissue in the avascular zone (without blood vessels to bring healing components) remains a great challenge, largely owing to their limited healing capacity.”
+In a recent study, doctors write: “The repair of meniscus tissue in the avascular zone (without blood vessels to bring healing components) remains a great challenge, largely owing to their limited healing capacity.”
 The answer they suggest to heal this area lies with stem cell based tissue engineering.
-Stem cells, they write, “provide a promising treatment option for damaged meniscus because of their multiple differentiation potential (their ability to change into meniscal and cartilage cells).”(2)
+Stem cells, they write, “provide a promising treatment option for damaged meniscus because of their multiple differentiation potential (their ability to change into meniscal and cartilage cells).”(1)

 This agrees with other research which strongly supports Stem Cell Therapy as a means to regrow meniscal tissue.
-From the American Journal of Bone and Joint Surgery:(5)
+From the American Journal of Bone and Joint Surgery:(4)

 Is stem cell therapy an option for you?
 If you would like to explore more information, please contact our office so we can start a conversation with you.